-74. For similar observations, see Choi, Market Lessons, supra note 41, at 947.
+&lt;sup>82 For similar observations, see Choi, Market Lessons, supra note \\\, at 947.

-75. It might be thought that users will never sufficiently value the additional information demanded by regulators since they would have demanded it independently prior to any government intervention.
+It might be thought that users will never sufficiently value the additional information demanded by regulators since they would have demanded it independently prior to any government intervention.
 That would be true if users' revealed preferences always track users' actual preferences.
-But that will not be the case in markets where the certifier provides information that is nonexcludable (e.g., the rating issued on a bond), which will induce any individual user to underdemand the amount of information it truly prefers.
-In that case, government intervention can resolve the private market's collective underprovision of a public good.
+But that will not be the case in markets where the information provided by a certifier is nonexcludable (e.g., the rating issued on a bond), which will induce any individual user to underdemand the amount of information it truly prefers.
+In that case, government intervention can resolve collective underprovision by the private market of a public good.
 This is perhaps the strongest argument in favor of mandatory disclosure laws in the securities markets and other product markets where securities-related information is nonexcludable.
-See William H. Beaver, The Nature of Mandated Disclosure, in Economics of Corporation Law and Securities Regulation 317, 320-21 lower cost-more likely in the case of high user sophistication.
-Very simply, it is extremely unlikely that mandating perfect or even near-perfect certification accuracy is socially efficient.
+See William H. Beaver, The Nature of Mandated Disclosure, in RICHARD A. POSNER & KENNETH E. SCOTT, ECONOMICS OF CORPORATION LAW AND SECURITIES REGULATION 320-21 (1980).
+Note, however, that there are at least two market remedies to elicit some evaluation effort despite the public-good qualities of securities-related information.
+First, the market often addresses the free-rider problem by deriving demand from sellers rather than buyers-an imperfect solution because it creates a conflict of interest on the part of the certifier.
+Second, in any market where the value of information depreciates rapidly, it is often technologically feasible to restrict the flow of information to non-paying third parties until it has become stale or no longer provides any competitive advantage.
+Where that is the case, then the intermediary can provide the information to subscribing buyers, in which case the conflict of interest problem disappears.
+The existence of these market-based remedies qualifies, but does not eliminate, the case for state intervention to cure underprovision effects as a result of public good characteristics.

-If the certifier cannot pass on the incremental regulatory costs to users for one or both of these reasons, then its total expected return is reduced.
-Faced with this predicament, the certifier faces two choices depending on the elasticity of user demand for its evaluation service.
+for its evaluation service.
 First, it can limit its evaluation service to the highest-valuing users who are willing to pay for the inflated informational bundle required by law.
-That action has two effects: (i) it imposes deadweight losses by diverting resources to the production of unwanted information (assuming even the highest-valuing users do not sufficiently value the additional information mandated by law), which is certainly an adverse outcome, and (ii) it reduces the size of the certified market by eliminating the lowest-quality portion of the market that finds it most costly to meet the elevated certification threshold, which may or may not be an adverse outcome.
+That action has two effects: (i) it imposes deadweight losses by diverting resources to the generation of unwanted information (assuming even highest-valuing users do not sufficiently value the additional information mandated by law), which is certainly an adverse outcome, and (ii) it reduces the size of the certified market-most likely, by eliminating the lowest-quality portion of the market that finds it most costly to meet the elevated certification threshold, which may or may not be an adverse outcome.
 Second, if the number of highest-valuing users willing to pay for the mandated informational bundle is insufficient to cover the certifier's costs, then the certifier will exit the market and deploy resources to an alternative use.
 This action eliminates the private certification market entirely, which is almost certainly an adverse outcome.